-Whilst we are attempting to remain open to as many pupils as we safely are able, we must be clear that it is not possible to guarantee that the school will remain COVID-19 free.
-As such we are not able to provide face to face education for children considered Clinically Vulnerable by the Royal College of Paediatrics and Child Health including those that have received shielding advice.
+Whilst we are attempting to remain open to as many pupils as we are safely able, we must be clear that it is not possible to guarantee that the school will remain COVID-19 free.
+As such we are not able to provide face to face education for children that have continued to receive shielding advice.
 If you are unsure if your child meets this criteria please seek advice from their GP or Paediatrician.

 The families of children that are unable to attend school due to vulnerability or isolation (due to COVID-19 contact) currently receive: